wp-plugins/formilla-live-chat/readme.txt

 == Description ==

-[Formilla.com Live Chat Software](http://www.Formilla.com/ "Formilla.com Live Chat Software") offers **FREE live chat** and premium services for your WordPress site.
+[Formilla.com Live Chat Software](http://www.Formilla.com/ "Formilla.com Live Chat Software") offers **FREE live chat** and Premium services for your WordPress site.
 Allow your visitors to chat with you live if they have any questions or need support.

 **Formilla.com Live Chat Core Features:**